 |Fare-Capping Period||Maximum Regular Contactless Fare||Maximum Discount Contactless Fare|

 The 7-day and 31-day caps operate on a rolling basis.
 This means that a cap will apply for all trips taken within a 7-day and 31-day period from the first time you tap to pay, and on a rolling basis, based on usage thereafter.

 How do charges appear on my card statement?

-Fare is calculated automatically based on the distance traveled and charged to your card’s account like a standard credit or debit card transaction with the description “MST Tap To Ride.”
+Fare is $2 for 2 hours of travel and charged to your card’s account like a standard credit or debit card transaction with the description “MST Tap To Ride.”
 To view your recent MST rides and see what fare you were charged, visit our Customer Transactions Inquiry Page (or check your bank card statement).

 Is paying via a contactless-enabled bank card or payment-enabled device secure?

 Yes.
 Tap-to-pay transactions are processed through the same secure networks used for all other Visa and Mastercard transactions.
 Contactless cards are built on secure EMV® Chip technology, which has proven effective at reducing counterfeit fraud.
 Just like inserting your card, each EMV® Contactless transaction delivers a dynamic, one-time code to the payment reader that protects payment information and authorizes the transaction with a single tap.

 Personal data is never stored, sold, or given away by MST or any third-party agent.
 MST’s customer service representatives do not have access to full credit card account numbers.
 Customer service representatives will answer customer support queries in accordance with PCI (Payment Card Industry) practices.